cs480-f20/CS480/README.md

 1. Implement minimax and alpha-beta pruning algorithms for playing two-player games.
 1. Implement backtracking search for solving constraint satisfaction algorithms.
 1. Apply the resolution algorithm to propositional logic and first-order logic knowledge bases.
-1. Appy variable elimination algorithm to compute probabilities in a given Bayesian network.
+1. Apply variable elimination algorithm to compute probabilities in a given Bayesian network.
 1. Describe probabilistic independencies in a given Bayesian network.
 1. Apply the maximum expected utility principle to identify the optimal action in a given influence diagram.
 1. Compute the value of information for various nodes of an influence diagram.